 This should come as no surprise.
 Lube’s silky, wet, friction-killing effects feel great on the skin and perfectly compliment the body’s natural lubrication.

-Additionally, the study found that negative side effects were rarely associated using lube during sexual activity.
+Additionally, the study found that negative side effects were rarely associated with using lube during sexual activity.

 “...vaginal tearing occurred during less than 1 percent of vaginal intercourse events and genital pain was reported in less than 5 percent of intercourse acts when lubricant was used.”